Lennixh/KSPCC/README.md

 ## **How to use**

+You can exit KSPCC by pressing the ESCAPE key, and clicking "Confirm" on the window that pops up.

 You can either two prefab orbits from the dropdown selector, or input custom orbital parameters and use those.
 You can also input a custom orbit by selecting a Kopernicus cfg file.
 The reference body is the body around which ther selectable orbits are located.
 Currently implemented prefab Systems are OPM, MPE, and the RSS config of Sol.